-The Authority has always been able to hold Provisions and a provision is defined as 'funds set aside when the Authority has a present obligation as a result of a past event (legal or constructive) and it is probable that a settlement will be made some time in the future'.
-The Authority had two Provisions at the start of the year and at year end it has been necessary to create
+40 The Authority has always been able to hold Provisions and a provision is defined as 'funds set aside when the Authority has a present obligation as a result of a past event (legal or constructive) and it is probable that a settlement will be made some time in the future'.
+The Authority had two Provisions at the

-- additional provisions to cover possible contingent liabilities.
-Details of the provisions held are discussed below. - The Pension Provision is held by the Authority to cover payments in to the pension fund for ill health retirements and cover the costs of any ill health lump sum payments that are not covered by the pension scheme.
-There has been no movement on the provision this year as it has been possible to fund these costs this year from the revenue budget. - The bulk of the settlement of the back pay for retained firefighters has been made during 2012-13.
-Payments are still being made in 2013-14 and it is expected that the provision will be sufficient to cover any outstanding back pay due. - 43 Retained Duty System (RDS) firefighters were awarded back pay associated with their claim under the Part-Time Worker (Prevention of Less Favourable Treatment) Regulations 2000.
+- 41 The Pension Provision is held by the Authority to cover payments in to the pension fund for ill health retirements and cover the costs of any ill health lump sum payments that are not covered by the pension scheme.
+There has been no movement on the provision this year as it has been possible to fund these costs this year from the revenue budget. - 42 The bulk of the settlement of the back pay for retained firefighters has been made during 2012-13.
+Payments are still being made in 2013-14 and it is expected that the provision will be sufficient to cover any outstanding back pay due. - Retained Duty System (RDS) firefighters were awarded back pay 43 associated with their claim under the Part-Time Worker (Prevention of Less Favourable Treatment) Regulations 2000.
 The agreement reached did not extend to the pension claim.
 Negotiations are currently on going between the FBU and the DCLG which would grant retrospective access to the Fire fighter's pension scheme.
 An assessment has been made of the costs to North Wales Fire Authority of backdating the employer's contribution for those RDS firefighters with service between 1 July 2000 and 5 April 2006 and it is estimated that the maximum cost to the Authority could be in the region of £960k.
 Given this possibility it is prudent to set money aside from the underspend to offset any future liabilities should a settlement be reached.
-It is therefore proposed that £300k be set aside to offset these costs. - As Members are aware there are currently some issues with the Capital Programme and at this stage officers have been informed that the Authority owes £880,400 in professional fees for work undertaken in 2012-13.
+It is therefore proposed that £300k be set aside to offset these costs. - 44 As Members are aware there are currently some issues with the Capital Programme, in particular the Wrexham project, and at this stage officers have been informed that the Authority owes £880,400 in professional fees for work undertaken in 2012-13.
 As the issues have not yet been resolved it is prudent to set this money aside in to a provision as it is unclear as to whether these costs could be allocated to the capital programme.